DaleOrders/AWS-Study-Notes/README.md

 #### 1.4.12.1.
 S3 Presigned URL Exam PowerUp

 - You can create a presigned URL for an object you have do not have access to.
-The object will not allow access because your user does not have access.
+The object will not allow access because you do not have access.
-- When using the URL the permission that you have access to, match the identity that generated it at the moment the item is being accessed.
+- When using the URL the permission that you have access to, matches the identity that generated it at the moment the item is being accessed.
+If you as the creator lose access, then the user of the presigned url immediately loses access as well.
 - If you get an access deny it means the ID never had access, or lost it.
 - Don't generate presigned URLs with an IAM role.
   - The role will likely expire before the URL does.